pulsar-edit/pulsar/packages/notifications/README.md

 ### Docs

-Notifications are available for use in your Atom packages via the `atom.notifications` `NotificationManager` object.
+Notifications are available for use in your Pulsar packages via the `atom.notifications` `NotificationManager` object.
 See https://atom.io/docs/api/latest/NotificationManager and https://atom.io/docs/api/latest/Notification for documentation.